Table of Contents

 Select the first underlay as zigzag and the second underlay as edge run.
 We can select settings such as spacing, length, and margin according to our needs.
 If we don’t need to change anything so don’t worry about changing.
 Because by default all settings are incorrect form.

 When we settled our settings then apply them just by hitting the enter key or pressing the save button from the bottom of the property panel.

 The center run underlay will be used for needle and thread pins.
-And pin’s round area has been covered with our recent setting which we have applied.
+And pins round area has been covered with our recently setting which we have applied.
 So, do not need to worry about pins around the area.

-Remember settings that we have applied are only valid for satin stitch type of objects.
-And settings for a tatami stitch can’t be the same as a satin stitch.
+Remember settings that we have applied is only valid for satin stitch type of objects.
+And settings for tatami stitch can’t be the same as a satin stitch.

-Lastly, thread con which is digitized with tatami stitch will be covered with tatami-type underlay.
+Lastly, thread con which is digitized with tatami stitch will be covered with tatami type underlay.
 So, select our complete thread con and then go to the property option.
-In the property option, we have to select the first underlay as a tatami stitch and the second underlay as an edge run.
+In the property option, we have to select the first underlay as tatami stitch and the second underlay as edge run.
 Also, we have to make changes in the edge run margin.
 Simply increase the edge run margin.
-So, the edge doesn’t be out of the design area.
+So, the edge doesn’t be out from the design area.
 We are making changes because this object is bigger than others.